-This Pillar 3 disclosure document has been prepared in accordance with the requirements of CRD IV, as appropriate for a firm of the size and complexity of Cumberland Building Society and in line with the 'Revised Pillar 3 disclosure requirements' published by the Basel Committee on Banking Supervision in January 2015, and a Society Board-approved policy document entitled "CRD Pillar 3 Disclosure Policy".
+This Pillar 3 disclosure document has been prepared in accordance with the requirements of CRD IV disclosure requirements of Part Eight of Regulation (EU) No. 575/2013, as appropriate for a firm of the size and complexity of Cumberland Building Society, and a Society Board-approved policy document entitled "CRD Pillar 3 Disclosure Policy", which is appended to this document.